Ukraine: Oil spill off Crimea poses huge environmental risk – DW – 12/17/2024

 But, she added, with environmental cleanup likely not high on the list of Russia's concerns in the region, "wildlife, fauna … and the well-being" of future human generations were all at risk in the Kerch Strait.

-The two oil tankers, together carrying around 9,000 tons of heavy, low-grade fuel oil, were caught up in a storm on Sunday and severely damaged in the Kerch Strait, which separates Russia and Ukraine's annexed Crimean Peninsula.
+The two oil tankers, together carrying around 9,000 tons of heavy, low-grade fuel oil, were caught up in a storm on Sunday and severely damaged in the Kerch Strait, which separates Russia and the annexed Crimean Peninsula in Ukraine.
 It's a key route to the Black Sea for Russian shipments of grain and fuel and a supply route in Moscow's war against Ukraine.

 One vessel had its bow torn away and was seen partially submerged and surrounded by an oil slick in an unverified video circulating on Ukrainian and Russian social media channels.